AmanAliMon/mdadbruteforcer/README.md

 ## Features

 - Automated login attempts using Selenium WebDriver
-- Headless operation (no GUI) for background execution
 - Captures and saves the page source upon successful login or error
 - Customizable input for email and password list